unff/coursePlanner/README.md

-## UoPeople course planner
+# UoPeople course planner
 ### (and eventually graduation calculator, just not yet)

 This is an Angular 6 application I did for practice.
 It's got a static data model and doesn't do anything fun with any external APIs.
+It's using ng2-dragula for the drag and drop organization, and dom-autoscroller to handle dragging past the edge of the window.

-### Installation
+### Local Installation
 ```
 git clone https://github.com/unff/coursePlanner.git
 npm install